mjclemente/mjclemente.github.io/_posts/2018-01-11-parsing-aws-arn-with-cfml.md

 published: true
 title: Parsing AWS ARNs with CFML
 layout: post
-tags: [coldfusion,aws,lambda]
+tags: [coldfusion, aws, lambda]
 ---
 I've recently begun working on a CFML project that involves interacting with [AWS Lambda](https://aws.amazon.com/lambda/).
 I'll be posting more on that later, but one of the helpful bits of code that came out of the project was a small function to parse Amazon Resource Names (ARNs) into their component parts.
 <!--more-->

 Why would you want to parse an ARN?
 Because they contain a lot of information - including the AWS service, region, account, and resource identifier.
 Extracting that information from the ARN means you don't need to input it separately.